|

-Probability problems may involve interpreting statistical data.
+Probability problems may involve interpreting statistical data and statistics often involve the consideration of probability.

 40 students were given a test.
 The table below shows the cumulative frequency of the results obtained.